wsargent/slf4j-benchmark/README.md

 ### Appender Throughput

-Log4J2 does have a comprehensive [performance test suite](https://logging.apache.org/log4j/2.x/performance.html#benchmarks) page -- all of the benchmarks are available in the Log4J 2 source code are available in the [log4j-perf](https://github.com/apache/logging-log4j2/tree/master/log4j-perf) module, so I'll run through that at some point.
+All of the benchmarks are available in the Log4J 2 source code are available in the [log4j-perf](https://github.com/apache/logging-log4j2/tree/master/log4j-perf) module, so I'll run through that at some point.